-Our vision is to create a world where healthcare research and policy seamlessly interact to most effectively serve the needs of each individual patient.
+Our vision is to create a world where healthcare research and policy seamlessly interact to improve the health of individuals at risk for, or living with, chronic diseases.

 This list shows the 10 most important communication gaps that occur between policymakers and researchers in healthcare.

 |Policymakers tend to…||Researchers tend to…|

 |Underestimate how long it takes policies to have an effect on health outcomes||Underestimate the challenges of translating scientific discoveries into changes in medical practice|